|Read about how this offering is transforming lives!|

 For Grant Recipients:

 If you were a recipient of a Neighbors in Need (NIN) grant, help us inform our members whose contributions to NIN have made your grant possible about how lives have been transformed because of their generosity.
-These stories may be shared in a variety of forms as we promote inspired giving to NIN.
-View previous grant recipients.
+Access the reporting form.

 The Council for American Indian Ministry(CAIM) is the voice for American Indian people in the UCC.
 CAIM provides Christian ministry and witness to American Indians and to the wider church.
 Justice issues that affect American Indian life are communicated to the whole UCC by CAIM.